 - Identify the company and yourself immediately and speak clearly and confidently.
 This grabs the client’s attention without causing irritation

 - Always hang up courteously.
 You definitely don’t want to have an upset client getting back to you

 - Answering the phone:

 - Always answer the telephone promptly and give the caller a patient hearing plus a prompt solution.
-This leaves the client satisfied, save times and money by preventing the need of a physical call to the client
+This leaves the client satisfied, saves time and money by preventing the need for a physical visit to the client

 Personal Phone Calls

 Though people use the cell phones a lot, many people do not know the various etiquettes associated with cell phone use.
 Knowing these etiquettes will help the person to be able to use the phone more effectively without causing a problem to any other person.

 If you have a personal mobile phone, you should follow some basic cell phone etiquette rules: